conduitio-labs/conduit-connector-oracle/README.md

 FETCH NEXT {{batchSize}} ROWS ONLY;
 ```

+This behavior is enabled by default, but can be turned off by adding `"snapshot": "false"` to the Source configuration.

 When all records have been returned, the snapshot is deleted and the connector switches to the CDC mode.

 ### Change Data Capture